CRU Consulting is the group's management consultancy arm and focuses on three main practice areas:

 Understanding how to develop contracts and the mitigation of counterparty risk is a valued service for these companies who are exposing themselves to commodity price risk.

 Our work on power tariffs is extensive and we have been involved in contract negotiations on approximately 35% of the world’s primary aluminium smelting capacity; working to define the bargaining zone and seeking win-win solutions based on a systematic evaluation of risk.
-CRU Strategies is well respected in this field and we encourage you to consult with us on these and similar issues.
+CRU Consulting is well respected in this field and we encourage you to consult with us on these and similar issues.

 Transfer Pricing / Transnational Corporation Issues